Y

 Day one on the job

 The teaching should feel like day one on the job, not a tooltip.
-Players understand the core loop and mechanics in a seamless, diegetic manner — a step-by-step walk through examining files, working the board, and submitting evidence.
+Players understand the core loop and mechanics in a seamless, diegetic manner.
+It walks them step by step through examining files, working the board, and submitting evidence.

 Evidence submission workflow